 What he was really pointing out was the danger of a sedentary lifestyle.
 Sitting hour after hour, day after day can lead directly to a wide variety of medical problems.

 A sedentary lifestyle causes decreased mobility, which causes muscle weakness and contributes to problems such as back pain, said an executive for a company that goes to worksites to give physical therapy to workers and implement worker injury prevention programs.

 The sedentary life is also linked to heart disease, cancer, diabetes, depression, digestion problems and a decline in mental acuity, too.

-If you have had a North Carolina workers’ compensation claim denied, you can appeal with the help of a qualified workers’ comp attorney.
+If you have had a North Carolina workers’ compensation claim denied, you can appeal with the help of a qualified Charlotte work comp lawyer.